 Add 1 to 1 ½ cups of the beans to the veggie mixture and mix well.
-Add ¼ tsp Garlic Powder, ¼ tsp Onion Powder, ½ tsp Chili Powder, and ½ tsp of Ground Cumin.
+Add ¼ tsp Garlic Powder, ¼ tsp Onion Powder, ½ teaspoon Chili Powder, and ½ teaspoon of Ground Cumin.
 Stir well and salt to taste.

 When the bean mixture is bubbly and mixed very well, either use a potato masher or your blender to make a smooth paste.
 I used both.
 When smooth and creamy, return them to the pot and add the remaining whole beans and stir to combine.

 I like some whole beans mixed in with my refried.
 If you don't - grab that masher and go to town.